Key Tips for Keeping Your Dog Cool in the Summer:

 Recognize Signs of Overheating

-It’s important to recognize the signs of heatstroke in dogs, which can include excessive panting, drooling, lethargy, vomiting, and collapse.
-If you suspect your dog is overheating, relocate them to a cooler area immediately, offer water, and contact your veterinarian.
+It’s important to recognize the signs of heatstroke in dogs, including excessive panting, drooling, lethargy, vomiting, and collapse.
+If you suspect your dog is overheating, immediately relocate them to a cooler area, offer water, and contact your veterinarian.

 Quick Tips for Recognizing Signs of Overheating: